czen0002/simulation-of-WSN/README.md

-# simulation-of-WSN
+# A simulation of fully distributed wireless sensor network
-A simulation of fully distributed wireless sensor network
+Wireless sensor network (WSN) is comprised of senor nodes that can collect data and communicate with other sensors and a base station.
+This project presents an Inter Process Communication architecture MPI Cartesian Topology to implement a simulated distributed wireless sensor network.
+This WSN is capable of detecting whether a sensor received more than three same numbers from its adjacent nodes.
+All passing messages through the network are encrypted using XOR algorithm.
+OpenMP is implemented in XOR algorithm, but it does not improve the performance of encryption.